i13e/cfg/docs/README.md

 ## Contribute
 To contribute to this repository, please create a new branch and make your changes, then submit a pull request for review.

-## License

-This repository is licensed under the GPLv3 License.

-## Questions

-If you have any questions, please open an issue or contact me at username@domain.com.